mikekhalil/TicTacToe/ReadMe.txt

 I wish I had more time to spend on it, but I think you should have a decent understanding of my coding style after this sample.

-If you have any questions or concerns about my solution, please feel free to contact me.

-mkhalil@purdue.edu
-805-208-9791

-Thanks for reviewing this and I hope it makes sense to you!

-Michael Khalil